tylersloan/tylersloan.github.io/about.md

 		<img src="/images/photo/my-family.jpg" alt="Photo: Me with my family during the Summer.">
 		<figcaption class="hidden-text">The Sloans, and we have another one the way!</figcaption>
 	</figure>
-	<p>That's a photo of me and my family at a seafood resturant last summer.
+	<p>That's a photo of me and my family at a seafood restaurant last summer.
 I've cut my hair once since then and have a beard now too, but  basically that's what I look like.
-I love in Greenville, South Carolina and it is really lovely.
+I live in Greenville, South Carolina and it is really lovely.
 I work as a "UX Developer" at a full-service agency called <a href="http://erwinpenland.com" target="_blank">Erwin Penland</a>.
 I've been there over a year now.</p>
 </div>

 <div class="section callout">